Jeremiah Kipp, writer, director and producer ("Pick Up", "Slapface" and "Cookie"):

-Directors James Pellerito and David Barba ("Pop Star On Ice", "Be Good Johnny Weir", "American Cheerleader", "Baby with the Bathwater" and "Maree"):
+Directors James Pellerito and David Barba ("Pop Star On Ice", "Be Good Johnny Weir", "Anatomy of a Male Ballet Dancer", "American Cheerleader", "Baby with the Bathwater" and "Maree"):

 Working with Giovanni Spinelli is like working with many different composers because he is a master of so many different music genres.
 Giovanni is a classically trained musician and composer yet he is just as comfortable composing pop ballads, dance music, punk tracks, bossa nova jazz, slavic folk music or quiet, reflective musical score moments.
 For our documentary film POP STAR ON ICE, starring iconoclast figure skating champion Johnny Weir, we in fact asked Giovanni to produce all of these genres and he delivered brilliantly.